Back to basics: Congress tries to keep government lights on

 The Senate is roiled by battles over Trump’s $5 billion border wall request and his moves to tap military base construction projects to pay for it.
 Democrats complained that Senate Republicans are giving too much funding to Trump’s cherished wall project at the expense of health and education projects.

-The fight has Senate Democrats threatening to filibuster an upcoming vote on a huge, almost $700 billion defense funding bill to protest preliminary funding decisions of Trump's GOP allies in the Senate.
+The fight has Senate Democrats threatening to filibuster an upcoming vote on a huge, almost $700 billion defense funding bill to protest preliminary funding decisions of Trump’s Republican allies in the Senate.

-"Our Democratic colleagues would rather provoke a partisan feud with the president," said Senate Majority Leader Mitch McConnell, R-Ky.
-"They'd rather have a fight with the president than stick to the agreement that we all made."
+“Our Democratic colleagues would rather provoke a partisan feud with the president,” Senate Majority Leader Mitch McConnell, R-Ky., said.
+“They’d rather have a fight with the president than stick to the agreement that we all made.”

 Senate Democratic leader Chuck Schumer responded that Trump’s wall funding plan “is what Democrats oppose.
 That’s what Leader McConnell calls staging a political fight.”